juexZZ/sparse-attention-c/README.md

 key, dicided by the sparse pattern and proc_id, union

 ### 05/11/2023
-Yiwei: scatter key and value according to cols_id to different processes
+Yiwei: ~~scatter key and value according to cols_id to different processes~~ Might need to combine First SparsePattern and Last SparsePattern to avoid repeat
 Juexiao: Modify the function to work with class SparsePattern and struct Id_vec